steveculshaw/SWADE-Immersive-Macros/Macros.md

 - Sound effect

 **Description:**
 This macro was inspired by a macro from [@Sky#9453](https://github.com/Sky-Captain-13/foundry) that supported DnD vision and lighting.
 I altered it to suit Savage Worlds.
 For v10 I completely rewrote it and there is almost nothing left from the original.
 I have to say though, that information on vision and illumination is very lackluster in SWADE with regards to VTT software.
 It works fine on an actual tabletop but not with dynamic lighting on VTTs.
 I had to bring some personal taste in but I tried to stay as true to the rules as I could.
+For that reason I'm also using SWPF rules where those are more precise.
 Here are the options explained:

 **Light Source:**